GoogleCloudPlatform/monitoring-dashboard-samples/alerts/memcached/README.md

 #### Notification Channels

-The ID of the notification channel to be notifed.
+The ID of the notification channel to be notified.

 ```json
     "notificationChannels": [